drouillard/sample-imap-async/README.md

 * Additional Console Outputs
 * Uses async module to clarify the steps for calling functions in series.

-Update imap-async.js with your username and password and then run the app.
+Update imap-async.js with your Gmail username and password and then run the app.

 ```
 $ node imap-async.js